srydell/latemp/README.md

 The templates can be accessed by typing

 ```
-$ latemp templateName
+$ latemp templateName newProject
 ```

-This will copy the files corresponding to that templateName into your current working directory and open your editor and pdfviewer.
+This will copy the files corresponding to that templateName into your current working directory, rename them to newProject.tex/pdf, and open these files with your editor and pdfviewer.

 ### Adding new templates